 The Trust was established in 1944 by the late Sir Philip Reckitt.
 Sir Philip was a former chairman of Reckitt and Sons Limited and he had always taken a great interest in educational matters particularly for the benefit the Company's employees.
 The Trust is a registered charity (Registered Number 529777).

-The object of the Trust is to assist with education in the languages, business methods, social services and customs of any country or in any other subject by contributing towards the cost of travel, residence and attendance at conferences, lectures and educational courses.
+The object of the Trust is to assist with education in the languages, business methods, social services and customs of any country or in any other subject by contributing towards the cost of travel (excluding regular commuter type travel), residence and attendance at conferences, lectures and educational courses.

 Applications must be made on the official forms.
 Applicants must clearly outline the nature of the project for which a grant is being sought (if necessary applicants should attach a single sheet of A4 giving such further details as they consider appropriate).
 All applications must be supported by the Applicant's school, college or university.
 Other Applicants need the support of their employer or a suitable referee with whom the Trustees can communicate.
 Awards will normally be made upon an individual basis and not to groups, exploration societies or expeditions